predictiveworks/python-works/README.md

 ![LoRaWAN Gateways OSM Overlay](https://github.com/predictiveworks/python-works/blob/main/images/lorawan-gateways-overlay-for-osm.png)

-The image shows the individual gateways for Vienna, Austria, as Digital Elevation Model (DEM) overlay.
+The image shows the individual gateways for Vienna, Austria as an overlay for the Vienna elevation model (Copernicus DEM), and the Vienna vegetation index (Sentinel.
 This map is part of a project that evaluates the usability of LoRaWAN technology for urban-near agriculture.

 ![Vienna LoRaWAN Gateways](https://github.com/predictiveworks/python-works/blob/main/images/agritech_field-dem-lorawan.png)